 The Interpretations Committee noted that the assessment needs to be based on the monetary value of the output and not on its physical quantities.
-In doing so, it referred to paragraphs B31-B32 of IFRS 11 and states that in order to meet the criteria for classifying the joint arrangement as a joint operation through 'other facts and circumstances':
+In doing so, it referred to IFRS 11.B31-B32 and noted that in order to meet the criteria for classifying the joint arrangement as a joint operation through 'other facts and circumstances':

-- The parties should have rights to substantially all of the economic benefits of the assets of the joint arrangement and - The joint arrangement should be able to settle its liabilities from the cash flows received as a consequence of the parties' rights and obligations for the assets.
+- The parties need to have rights to substantially all of the economic benefits of the assets of the joint arrangement and have obligations to acquire those economic benefits and - The joint arrangement needs to be able to settle its liabilities from the cash flows received as a consequence of the parties' rights to those economic benefits, along with any other funding obligations that the parties have.